20 fv

 microbenchmark::microbenchmark(

-coarse = Emark(spruces, r = r_coarse),
+coarse = Emark(spruces, r = r$coarse),

-fine = Emark(spruces, r = r_fine)
+fine = Emark(spruces, r = r$fine)

 ) |>